chisness/pokercamp/_posts/2024-04-25-taking-risk.md

 toc_sticky: true
 ---

-# Meta Game -- Smart Thinking
+# Meta Game -- Taking Risk
+Taking more risk

+personality traits of risk-takers and what makes the difference between successful ones and failures

 ## Section 1